jmrog/vscode-nuget-package-manager/README.md

 # vscode-nuget-package-manager

-An extension for Visual Studio Code that lets you easily add or remove .NET Core 1.1+ package references to/from your project's `.csproj` file using Code's Command Palette.
+An extension for Visual Studio Code that lets you easily add or remove .NET Core 1.1+ package references to/from your project's `.csproj` or `.fsproj` file using Code's Command Palette.

 ## Features

 - Search the NuGet package repository for packages using either (partial or full) package name or another search term.
-- Add PackageReference dependencies to your .NET Core 1.1+ `.csproj` file from Visual Studio Code's Command Palette.
+- Add PackageReference dependencies to your .NET Core 1.1+ `.csproj` or `.fsproj` file from Visual Studio Code's Command Palette.
-- Remove installed packages from your project's `.csproj` file via Visual Studio Code's Command Palette.
+- Remove installed packages from your project's `.csproj` or `.fsproj` file via Visual Studio Code's Command Palette.
-- Handles workspaces with multiple `.csproj` files as well as workspaces with single `.csproj` files.
+- Handles workspaces with multiple `.csproj` or `.fsproj` files as well as workspaces with single `.csproj`/`.fsproj` files.

 *Adding a Package:*